Beside the Mountain

 Pumpkin colored cake in a glass rectangular pan.

 Looking for other healthy and easy snack recipes like this?
-Try these:
+Next try these pumpkin seed muffins and these pumpkin seed bars.

-Did you make this easy pumpkin snack cake recipe?
+Did you make this easy pumpkin cake recipe?
 I wanna hear about it!
-Let me know down below the recipe!
-And give this recipe a star rating.
-It would totally make my day!
+Let me know down below the recipe and leave a star rating!
+It totally makes my day and helps others find this recipe.

 Pumpkin colored snack cake baked in a rectangular pan.